Hofls/useful-info/useful-info/ideas-strategies-concepts/generic-concepts.md

 * `Low-hanging fruit` - Tasks that have the greatest positive effect for the least effort
 * `Data science` - extract knowledge from structured/unstructured data
 * `Backtesting` - test predictive model on historical data
-* `Human–computer interaction (HCI)` - studies the design and use of computer technology, focused on the interfaces between people and computers
+* `HCI` - Human–computer interaction, studies the design and use of computer technology, focused on the interfaces between people and computers
 * `Kaizen` - continuously improve all functions and involve all employees
 * `SMART criteria` - to set goals.
 Goal should be Specific, Measurable, Achievable, Relevant, Time-bound
 * `Win-win` - a mutually beneficial outcome.
 It's often necessary to achieve compromise, put both parties on board and prevent resentment